 The bell was constructed for the presidential campaign of the Constitutional Union Party candidates John Bell (president) and Edward Everett (vice-president) with the inscription: "Massachusetts for the Union, the Constitution and the Enforcement of the Laws".
 On the opposite side were the words "Bell & Everett, 1860".
 In that year the bell, mounted on a dray and accompanied by several men to ring it, was pulled by six white horses throughout Massachusetts.

 Location.
 42° 24.748′ N, 71° 6.661′ W. Marker is in Medford, Massachusetts, in Middlesex County.
 Marker is on George Street.
+Marker is located in Royall Park, at the corner of Main Street and George Street.
 Touch for map.
-Marker is located in Royall Park, at the corner of Main Street and George Street.
 Marker is in this post office area: Medford MA 02155, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Royall House (a few steps from this marker); Stearns Estate (approx. 0.4 miles away); “Jingle Bells” Composed Here (approx. 0.4 miles away); Captain Isaac Hall Hitching Post (approx. 0.4 miles away); “Grandfather’s House” (approx. 0.4 miles away); Powder House (approx. 0.8 miles away); The Peter Tufts (Cradock) House (approx. 0.9 miles away); James Walter Mullally Crossing (approx. 1.4 miles away).
+At least 8 other markers are within walking distance of this marker.
+Royall House (a few steps from this marker); Stearns Estate (approx. 0.4 miles away); “Jingle Bells” Composed Here (approx. 0.4 miles away); Captain Isaac Hall Hitching Post (approx. 0.4 miles away); “Grandfather’s House” (approx. 0.4 miles away); [History of Medford Government] (approx. half a mile away); Powder House (approx. 0.8 miles away); The Peter Tufts (Cradock) House (approx. 0.9 miles away).
 Touch for a list and map of all markers in Medford.

 Additional keywords.
 1860 Presidental election

 Credits.
 This page was last revised on April 11, 2017.
-This page originally submitted on April 10, 2017, by Sarah Corvene of Medford, Massachusetts.
-This page has been viewed 96 times since then and 7 times this year.
+It was originally submitted on April 10, 2017, by Sarah Corvene of Medford, Massachusetts.
+This page has been viewed 160 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on April 10, 2017, by Sarah Corvene of Medford, Massachusetts. • Bill Pfingsten was the editor who published this page.